seneca86/Midterm_EMS/test.md

 - d) `diamonds["fit_carat"] = inter + slope + diamonds['carat']`

 17. Which of the following is correct:
-  a.
-The residuals are the differences between the observed values and the mean of the dependent variable.
+* a) The residuals are the differences between the observed values and the mean of the dependent variable.
-  b.
-The residuals are the sum of the observed values and the predicted values
+* b) The residuals are the sum of the observed values and the predicted values
-  c.
-The residuals of a linear model are the differences between the observed values and the values predicted
+* c) The residuals of a linear model are the differences between the observed values and the values predicted
-  d.
-The residuals are the differences between the predicted values and the mean of the independent variable.
+* d) The residuals are the differences between the predicted values and the mean of the independent variable.

 18. Now we want to define a function that is capable to estimate the residuals of the linear fit.
 Select the correct definition: